Machine-Learning-Powered Specification Testing in Linear Instrumental Variable Models: Abstract

 \section{Abstract}

-The linear instrumental variable (IV) model is widely applied in observational studies.
-The corresponding assumptions are critical for valid causal inference, and hence, it is important to have tools to assess the model's well-specification.
-The classical Sargan-Hansen J-test is limited to the overidentified setting, where the number of instruments is larger than the number of endogenous variables.
-Here, we propose a novel and simple test for the well-specification of the linear IV model under the assumption that the structural error is mean independent of the instruments.
-Importantly, assuming mean independence allows the construction of such a test even in the just-identified setting.
-We use the idea of residual prediction tests: if the residuals from two-stage least squares can be predicted from the instruments better than randomly, this signals misspecification.
-We construct a test statistic based on sample splitting and a user-chosen machine learning method.
-We show asymptotic type I error control.
-Furthermore, by relying on machine learning tools, our test has good power for detecting alternatives from a broad class of scenarios.
-We also address heteroskedasticity- and cluster-robust inference.
-The test is implemented in the R package \texttt{RPIV} and in the \texttt{ivmodels} software package for Python.
+The linear instrumental variable (IV) model is widely used in observational studies, yet its validity hinges on strong assumptions.
+Classical specification tests such as the Sargan--Hansen J test are limited to overidentified settings and are therefore not applicable in the common just-identified case, where the number of instruments is equal to the number of endogenous variables.
+We propose a novel test for the well-specification of the linear IV model under the assumption that the structural error is mean independent of the instruments.
+This assumption enables specification testing even in the just-identified setting.
+Our approach uses the idea of residual prediction: if the two-stage least squares residuals can be predicted from the instruments better than chance, this indicates misspecification.
+The resulting test employs sample splitting and a user-chosen machine learning method, and we show asymptotic type I error control and consistency against a broad class of alternatives.

+We further show how the proposed testing principle can be adapted to settings with weak or many instruments via an Anderson--Rubin-type inversion, thereby substantially extending the applicability.
+The tests accommodate heteroskedasticity- and cluster-robust inference and are implemented in the R package \texttt{RPIV} and the \texttt{ivmodels} software package for Python.